cloudyr/limer/README.md

 ## Roadmap

 For now, the only special thing this package does is provide `get_responses()`.
 In the future I hope to add convenience functions for creating new surveys, managing responses, and running other common API operations.
 Regardless, all API functions are accessible with `call_limer(method = "whatever")`.

+`get_responses()` currently defaults to CSV, but the API can also return JSON, which might actually be better for transferring data over the internet.
+I'll eventually add JSON support.